 Manual collision resolution is a policy that allows end users to resolve their own file collisions by deleting or renaming the out-of-sync file, or by forcing the desktop client to sync the file as the latest version.
 Alternatively, administrators can disable the Manual Collision Resolution policy in the administrative web portal.
 This policy is usually turned off for file servers, or for machines that do not have users constantly monitoring the desktop client.
 When this option is disabled, collision files will be automatically generated.

 A mobile device is a handheld computing device, such as a smartphone or tablet.
-Users can download an Anchor app on an Android, iOS, or Windows Phone device and register these devices using their assigned credentials.
+Users can download an X360Sync app on an Android, iOS, or Windows Phone device and register these devices using their assigned credentials.
 When a mobile device is registered, it will sync down all appropriate files and folders, and will be listed in the Machines tab within the administrative web portal.

 Multitenancy refers to a system or software that houses multiple independent entities in one single environment.
-Anchor's multitenant architecture allows administrators to create separate organizations and suborganizations for customers or groups, and manage all of these organizations in the administrative web portal.
+X360Sync's multitenant architecture allows administrators to create separate organizations and suborganizations for customers or groups, and manage all of these organizations in the administrative web portal.

 Organizations are containers for a client, a site, or a group.
 For each organization, administrators create policies and configure settings that define how the organization functions.
 All organizations are managed in the administrative web portal.
 Administrators can also create child organizations—called suborganizations—that inherit certain policies from its parent.